rcrowe/Pipe/README.md

 Pipe
 ====

 Pipe is a simple ORM for PHP that makes use of the ActiveRecord pattern.
-It was initially written for cases when you don't want to adhere to an MVC pattern with models, something that the current ORM solutions do not provide.
+It was written for cases when you don't want to adhere to an MVC pattern with models, something that the current ORM solutions do not provide.

-Pipe is built upon PDO which means it can be used across many different types of databases with the same API.
-Pipe currently has adapters for MySQL, SQLite and PostgreSQL.
+Pipe is built for MySQL.

 Requirements
 ------------